 Important: To operate the computer within FCC limits when it is connected to an Ethernet network, use a Category 5 Ethernet cable.

-6 MIDI/joystick Use this connector to attach a joystick, gamepad, or a musical se this connector to attach a joystick, gamepau, or a musical instrument digital interface (MIDI) device such as a MIDI keyboard.
+6 MIDI/joystick Use this connector to attach a joystick, gamepad, or a musical instrument digital interface (MIDI) device such as a MIDI keyboard.